Please visit us on Facebook!

 The Community Child Care Clearinghouse of Niagara is administered by Niagara Community Action Program, Inc. Click on the link and join us on Facebook.

-All services, are provided free of charge except for some provider trainings.
+All services, are provided free of charge except for some provider training.
 Click here to access the training policies.

 The Community Child Care Clearinghouse of Niagara Is “An Informational Source” for parents, providers, businesses and the community regarding: